Maui Scuba Diving Fish Guide

 Moorish Idol

 Often recognized as Gil from Finding Nemo, this distinct fish has beautiful yellow, white, and black markings and an extended dorsal fin.
 It can grow an impressive 10 inches in length; the older it gets, the less prominent its dorsal fin becomes.
-In adulthood, it is often found alone.
+In adulthood, you find this Maui fish alone.

 The name Moorish Idol’s comes from the Moors of Africa,, who supposedly believed a Moorish Idol fish could bring happiness.
 Although popular in the aquarium trade, this fish species has difficulty adjusting to life in captivity.
 Moorish Idols are picky yet voracious eaters and can become destructive!